soma-arc/FractalFlame/README.md

 This is a fractal flame renderer.
 We use vertex shader to render the fractals fast.
 The implementation is based on Ayumu Nagamatsu's implementation and Joel Castellanos's.
+We use a vertex shader to render the fractal in real-time.
+So, we use an algorithm slightly different from the original ones.

 ## Reference
 - Scott Draves and Erik Reckase, The Fractal Flame Algorithm.